 A Brownfield Community Improvement Plan is a document that identifies a designated project area within the community, as shown on Schedule A, where the Municipal Government will stimulate redevelopment by offering grants, special rates and rebates to help offset the costs of dealing with site contamination.
 The plan provides the justification and rationale for offering incentives and provides an implementation framework as well as the period that incentive will be offered.
 The designated project area to which incentives and the terms of the offering of the incentives apply requires endorsement by North Bay City Council before the municipal program can be implemented.
-Provincial tax incentives can also be offered with required provincial approvals in place.
+Provincial tax incentives can also be offered when the applicant applies to the province, and received approval, pursuant to Section 365.1 of the Municipal Act and the Brownfield Financial Tax Incentive Program.

-3.0 The Opportunity
+3.0 Background